PX4/PX4-Devguide/en/setup/dev_env_linux_ubuntu.md

 ### Clang

-In order to use clang, you also need GCC.
+First [install GCC](#gcc) (needed to use clang).

-We recommend you to get clang from Ubuntu software repository as following:
+We recommend you to get clang from the Ubuntu software repository as follows:
 ```
 sudo apt-get install clang
 ```